This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

-All of the Google My Maps you’ve ever created or even looked at will load.
-Go ahead and tap the Cross Country Road Trip to bring it into Google Maps.
+All the Google My Maps you’ve ever created or even looked at will load.
+Tap the Cross Country Road Trip to bring it into Google Maps.

 Ta-da!
 Now the entirety of your map – including dozens and dozens of pins – is right at your fingertips.

-The reason why this is such a big deal is because you’ve got all your pins for every destination, attraction, and rest stop, pre-dropped into your map.
+This is such a big deal because you’ve got all your pins for every destination, attraction, and rest stop pre-dropped into your map.
 You don’t have to waste time planning this on the go because you already did it.

 To actually load turn-by-turn directions from one pin to the next, click the destination pin you want to navigate to.
 In my case, this will be St. Ignace again.